-- The Company purports that disclosure of memberships in and payment to trade associations would not present an accurate reflection of the Company's positions on certain public policy issues. - Our response: The Company has already experienced public backlash over its position on public policy issues, which should underscore the importance of reputational risk exposure.
+- · The Company purports that disclosure of memberships in and payment to trade associations would not present an accurate reflection of the Company's positions on certain public policy issues. - o Our response: The Company has already experienced public backlash over its position on public policy issues, which should underscore the importance of reputational risk exposure.
 Increased disclosure would provide transparency, decreasing reputational risk.
-The Company's statement itself provides a rationale for disclosing oversight processes-if the Board of Directors is not sure that its memberships reflect Company positions, clearly those memberships should be sufficiently evaluated. - The Company claims that sufficient reporting already exists and that the proposal would "impose an unnecessary administrative burden and expense on the company." - Our response: The company discloses no information about its lobbying spending or oversight, so reporting is clearly not sufficient.
-Based on the partial picture provided by publicly available information, Vertex is estimated to have spent over \$9.6 million on federal lobbying alone between 2012 and 2018.28 This figure does not include state lobbying, which outside research indicates is significant.
-Some portion of this may include payments made to trade associations or other non-profit organizations used for lobbying; however, there is no transparency on lobbying through trade associations. - The cost of reporting on this considerable lobbying activity would be minimal as Vertex already has all of this information, and therefore we find this rationale unsatisfactory.
+The Company's statement itself provides a rationale for disclosing oversight processes-- if the Board of Directors is not sure that its memberships reflect Company positions, clearly those memberships should be sufficiently evaluated. - · The Company claims that sufficient reporting already exists and that the proposal would "impose an unnecessary administrative burden and expense on the company." - Our response: The company discloses no information about its lobbying spending so reporting is clearly not sufficient, particularly when compared to peers.
+Based on the partial picture provided by publicly available information, Vertex is estimated to have spent over \$11 million on federal lobbying alone between 2012 and 2019.27 This figure does not include state lobbying, which outside research indicates is significant.
+Some portion of this may include payments made to trade associations or other non-profit organizations used for lobbying; however, there is no transparency on lobbying through trade associations. - o The cost of reporting on this considerable lobbying activity would be minimal as Vertex already has all of this information, and therefore we find this rationale unsatisfactory. - Other corporations prioritize transparent disclosure and produce such reports without undue burden, such as Biogen, Amgen, Mylan NV and others (mentioned above).
+Beyond providing valuable information for investors, consolidating this information would make it possible for the board and company management to better assess and manage these significant expenses.

 26 The Conference Board, "Reputation Risk: A Corporate Governance Perspective," December 2007, p.
-6, https://www.conferenceboard.org/publications/publicationdetail.cfm?publicationid=1390, accessed May 13, 2019.
+6, https://papers.ssrn.com/sol3/papers.cfm? abstract_id=1077894, accessed May 31, 2020.